DoctorKhan/The-Social-Game-Book/src/10_part/080_water_healing_discovery.md

 The answer would require me to investigate something I'd been avoiding: the specific techniques being used to hijack human consciousness itself.

-## The Practice That Changed Everything
+## The Practice That Emerged

-After discovering the healing power of water, I began to explore other ways to reconnect with my body's natural wisdom.
+The water healing was just the beginning.
+As I continued to explore natural regulatory mechanisms, I began developing simple practices to maintain the clarity I'd found in the springs.

 I started with brief sensory meditations.
 As I began to wake up from the mental fog of depression, I practiced mindful eating and drinking.
 I would take short walks outside.
 I would practice mindful movement.

 **I developed a simple daily practice:**
 - Mindful breathing